ukaea/powerbalance/docs/API/installation.md

 Installation on Mac is not tested and not supported by the Power Balance team, primarily because of the difficulty associated with installing OpenModelica on Mac.

+!!! warning "Updating PowerBalance Installation"
+    Note, if updating your version of `powerbalance`, it is strongly recommended that you re-generate the model profiles in case changes have been made which affect them:
+    ```sh
+    powerbalance generate-profiles
+    ```

 ## Testing
 You can verify your install is working correctly by either running the default configuration using the `powerbalance` command, or by running the included tests using `pytest`: